-- Middle: Describe the challenges, obstacles, and pivotal moments your brand encountered.
+- Middle: Describe the challenges, obstacles, and pivotal micro-moments your brand encountered.
 Highlight how your brand’s values guided your decisions.

 - End: Showcase the growth, transformation, and achievements your brand has experienced.
 Connect the story’s conclusion to your brand’s current state and future aspirations.